oSoWoSo/disroot-howto/pages/10.DisHub/04.Connections/docs.en.md

 This channel doesn't appear in your connections list on your profile, but appears in the connections page.
 That means that you can change its status any time you want.

 **Delete**: you don't accept this connection, but you don't block it either.
-That means that this channel has the same permissions as any other channel that you don't have a connection with.
-The only difference is that this connection can see your post directly in their network stream. **TO BE CHECKED, I CAN'T SEE THE DIFFERENCE WITH IGNORED**
+That means that this channel has the same permissions as any other channel that you don't have a connection with, the same rights as the general public.

 Here is what the other connection will see when going to the individual connection permissions:
 ![connection_permission](en/Connection_permission.png)